 You will need to consider the number of pages you will be scanning daily, weekly, or monthly.
 This will help you in determining how long it will take to complete the scanning process with a particular scanner.

 For instance, a scanner rated 10 PPM (Pages per Minute) will take 100 minutes to scan 1000 pages.
 Similarly, a scanner rated 25 PPM is likely to take 40 minutes to handle the same load.
 Even though this might cost more, you may recoup its return on investment on labor within a short period.

-For duplex scanners (scanners that can simultaneously scan both sides of a document), it would be good to consider the Images Per Minute (IPM) rating.
+For duplex scanners (scanners that can simultaneously scan both sides of a document), it would be good to consider the Images Per Minute (IPM) rating Download the web address video.
 The higher the IPM, the more effective the scanner will be.